"Really great speakers, approachable, easy to ask questions. Welcoming of newcomers to the field. Thank you so much"

-The Association of Personal Injury Lawyers (APIL) is pleased to announce a new live training event for expert witnesses, geared towards all claimant and defendant experts that advise on valuing claims.
+The Association of Personal Injury Lawyers (APIL) is pleased to present two live legal training course for expert witnesses, geared towards all claimant and defendant experts that advise on valuing claims.

 Who should attend?

-This course is a general experts course appropriate for all quantum experts in personal injury litigation including experts in care & rehabilitation; prosthetics and orthotics; employment; accountancy, accommodation and architecture.
+The first of the two courses is a general experts course appropriate for all quantum experts in personal injury litigation including experts in care & rehabilitation; prosthetics and orthotics; employment; accountancy, accommodation and architecture.
 There is a separate course for medical experts.